Dynamic annihilation pathways of magnetic skyrmions: Two-dimensional PS-LL model

 where $\lambda_{ex}$ is the exchange length and $a$ is the lattice constant.
-This dispersion relation accurately captures spin dynamics across the entire first Brillouin zone (FBZ).
-The dispersion relation reduces to the well known micromagnetic, long wavelength limit when $\mathbf{k}\rightarrow0$
+This dispersion relation can be obtained from first principles by considering the nearest-neighbor interaction between localized moments, i.e., under the assumption of a Heisenberg exchange model~\cite{White2007}.
+Higher-order exchange terms could be incorporated to represent next-nearest-neighbor interactions~\cite{Rybakov2022}, but we restrict our current investigation to nearest-neighbor interactions only.
+Under this assumption, Eq.~\eqref{eq:exch_k} provides an accurate representation of the spin dynamics across the entire first Brillouin zone (FBZ).
+The dispersion relation reduces to the well-known micromagnetic, long-wavelength limit when $\mathbf{k}\rightarrow0$

-Therefore, the PS-LL model allows for a smooth transition from the atomistic to the continuum limits based solely on the numerical discretisation~\cite{rockwell}.
+Therefore, the PS-LL model allows for a smooth transition from the atomistic to the continuum limits, based solely on the numerical discretization~\cite{rockwell}.

-The DMI contribution is considered to be interfacial, assuming a symmetry-breaking direction along the out-of-plane $\hat{\mathbf{z}}$ axis.
+The DMI is considered to be interfacial, with a symmetry-breaking direction along the out-of-plane $\hat{\mathbf{z}}$ axis.
+Its contribution to the dispersion relation can be derived from the DMI energy, considering a square lattice, as detailed in Appendix~\ref{sec:DMI}.
 Because DMI is asymmetric, it is convenient to represent the kernel as field components for each spatial direction independently:

-where $D$ is the interfacial DMI constant in units of J~m$^{-2}$.
+where $D$ is the interfacial DMI constant, with units of J~m$^{-2}$.

 It is important to note that the DMI kernel is complex, which corresponds to a phase shift in Fourier space.
 Additionally, the presence of sine terms indicates that the kernel is an odd function, a property that, together with the phase shift, is the origin of nonreciprocity in the PS-LL description.
-Despite the kernel being complex, its inverse Fourier transform is real-valued, as expected from a field.
+Although the kernel is complex, its inverse Fourier transform is real-valued, as expected from a physical field.
 In the long-wavelength limit ($\mathbf{k}\rightarrow0$), a Taylor expansion of the sine functions shows that the kernel becomes linear in $k$, and the lattice constant vanishes.
 This is the regime where DMI is traditionally considered to be important as it produces a wavenumber shift in the dispersion relation~\cite{Nembach2015}.
 However, as wavelengths become shorter, the DMI scaling in Eqs~\eqref{eq:DMI} can increase by a factor $1/a\approx2.5$.
-The derivation of these DMI kernel components is provided in the Supplementary Material \ref{sec:DMI}.